NitishaS-812k/Mp3-Encoder/README.md

 # Mp3-Encoder
-Implementation of an Mp3 encoder from scratch using python3
+Implementation of a simple Mp3 encoder from scratch using python3
 ## Libraries used:
 <ul>
   <li>Numpy</li>